 A headset bearing is a set of bearings that permit the steerer tube of the forks to rotate smoothly on your bike.
 Headsets will become less smooth as the bearings wear down or if they are exposed to mud, water and grit.
 Stiff and loose headsets will stop your bike from performing and all of your upper body moves will be transmitted through the headset and steer your bike.
-If you require a new bike headset, there are so many types to choose from, let us help you with our guide.
+If you require a new bike headset, there are so many types to choose from, let us help you with the guide from Aire Velo Bearings.

 What is a bike headset bearing made of?

 Bike headsets are made from two large bearings, a top one and a bottom one, the head tube will cup the spacers, allowing them to slide inside the frame.
 The headset needs to match both the head tube of the bike and also the steerer tube of your fork, it’s essential to consider the measurements of both areas.

 What are the main bike headset sizes?

 When it comes to standards and sizes, there are a few main ones, this includes 1-1/8th is a steerer tube with an unchanging diameter, this is also common for older and cheaper bikes.
 There is a modern 1.5” taper available, this will move from a standard 1-1/8th steerer tube where the stem will clamp, a 1.5” diameter at the fork crown.
 This will be stiffer and lighter, a full 1.5” will use a non tapered steerer but tends to be less common, especially when it comes to certain models.

 What are the main styles of bike headset bearings?